 3. Risk-Free for Heirs

-If for any reason the estate doesn’t cover the loan amount (e.g., unforeseen debts reduce the estate’s value), you are not personally liable for repayment.
+If for any reason the estate doesn’t cover the advance amount (e.g., unforeseen debts reduce the estate’s value), you are not personally liable for repayment.

 4. Flexibility